Simppu/snake_rs/README.md

 My snake clone written in Rust
-This was just an exercise to learn wgpu, I terefore will not accept any pull requests or issues.
+This was just an exercise to learn wgpu, I therefore will not accept any pull requests or issues.